 The Denver Enterprise Zone is a State of Colorado tax credit program that allows businesses located within a specific geographic area to receive tax credits against their state tax liability.
 Businesses that move to or expand in the Denver Enterprise Zone have the potential to save on their Colorado business income taxes each year.
-Denver's EZ includes over 30 square miles of most of Denver's commercially zoned real estate.
+Denver's Zone includes over 30 square miles commercially zoned real estate.

 A business new to or an existing business expanding its employee base in the Denver Enterprise Zone may receive up to a $1,100 State tax credit for each new job created.
 For example, if a company in the Denver Enterprise Zone hires 50 full-time employees for a full fiscal year, taking advantage of the New Jobs Tax Credit of $1,100 for each employee could total a credit of $55,000.

 Businesses located in the Denver Enterprise Zone making purchases of what the Federal government deems as Section 38 Property (equipment, computers, furniture, vehicles, etc.) used exclusively in the Enterprise Zone for at least one year may claim a tax credit equal to 3% of the investment amount.
 The credit cannot exceed 100% of the taxpayer's State income tax liability up to $5,000 and 50% of the tax liability above $5,000.
 The unused portion of the credit may be carried forward for 12 years and back three years.

 Employers in the Denver Enterprise Zone who provide a qualified job training program for their Enterprise Zone employees may claim a tax credit of 12% of their eligible training "investment."
 A qualified job training program means a structured training or basic education program to improve the job skills of the taxpayer's employees.